bnb51/bnb-portfolio/_test_items/hangman.md

 As the system integrator, main tasks included writing the gameplay node and the state machine for the overal system.

+## Custom MoveIt Library
+In order for this project to be viable, a task our team accomplished was writing a custom Python API for the robot to be able to move in space without issues with singularities.
+ - Overview:
+   - This package allows us to move our robot around while also avoiding objects by using different services.
+ - GetCartesianPath:
+   - Moves the end-effector gripper in a straight line from start to end.
+   - Uses multiple intermediate waypoints to ensure straight path.
+ - GetPositionIK:
+   - Calculates possible joint positions of robot from a given start and end position and orientation for the end-effector.
+   - Used to Orient the gripper without shifting the position .
+   - Used to move the robot when straight movement is not necessary.
+ - GetPlanningScene:
+   - The environment around the robot.
+   - This allows us to add in the table, camera, and jenga tower to avoid collisions .

 ## Full Gameplay
 <iframe
 width="560"